laxmankrishnamurti/Backend/README.md

 # What is Express?

-To be more precise, Express is used for listen queries on a specific port number(while working locally) and give response based on the query.
+To be more precise, Express is used for listen queries on a specific route and give response based on the query.
 It makes it easier to organize our application functionality with middlewares and routing.

 ## Install Express.js